victortsrodrigues/TEMFC-backend/README.md

 ---

 ## 📬 Contributing
-Pull requests are welcome.
+Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes with clear messages
+4. Ensure tests are included if applicable
+5. Open a pull request

 ---